chided

 - "What is certain is that, for some years, you have strangely abused the advantages given to you by God," he chided.

-他因她的粗心大意而责备她。 - She chided him for his laziness.
+他因她的粗心大意而责备她。 - His father chided him for being late.